Rapid eye movement sleep: Circulation, respiration, and thermoregulation

 Generally speaking, the body suspends homeostasis during paradoxical sleep.
 Heart rate, cardiac pressure, cardiac output, arterial pressure, and breathing rate quickly become irregular when the body moves into REM sleep.
 In general, respiratory reflexes such as response to hypoxia diminish.
 Overall, the brain exerts less control over breathing; electrical stimulation of respiration-linked brain areas does not influence the lungs, as it does during non-REM sleep and in waking.
-The fluctuations of heart rate and arterial pressure tend to coincide with PGO waves and rapid eye movements, twitches, or sudden changes in breathing.

 Erections of the penis (nocturnal penile tumescence or NPT) normally accompany REM sleep in rats and humans.
 If a male has erectile dysfunction (ED) while awake, but has NPT episodes during REM, it would suggest that the ED is from a psychological rather than a physiological cause.
 In females, erection of the clitoris (nocturnal clitoral tumescence or NCT) causes enlargement, with accompanying vaginal blood flow and transudation (i.e. lubrication).
 During a normal night of sleep, the penis and clitoris may be erect for a total time of from one hour to as long as three and a half hours during REM.

 Body temperature is not well regulated during REM sleep, and thus organisms become more sensitive to temperatures outside their thermoneutral zone.
 Cats and other small furry mammals will shiver and breathe faster to regulate temperature during NREMS—but not during REMS.
 With the loss of muscle tone, animals lose the ability to regulate temperature through body movement.
 (However, even cats with pontine lesions preventing muscle atonia during REM did not regulate their temperature by shivering.)
-Neurons which typically activate in response to cold temperatures—triggers for neural thermoregulation—simply do not fire during REM sleep, as they do in NREM sleep and waking.
+Neurons that typically activate in response to cold temperatures—triggers for neural thermoregulation—simply do not fire during REM sleep, as they do in NREM sleep and waking.

 Consequently, hot or cold environmental temperatures can reduce the proportion of REM sleep, as well as amount of total sleep.
 In other words, if at the end of a phase of deep sleep, the organism's thermal indicators fall outside of a certain range, it will not enter paradoxical sleep lest deregulation allow temperature to drift further from the desirable value.
 This mechanism can be 'fooled' by artificially warming the brain.